michau-s/Mini-Test-Runner/README.md

 ## Running the program
 Simply compile the project and run `./MiniTestRunner <path-to-test-assembly.dll>` with an absolute path as the program's argument.

-For example, you can run it on the included `AuthenticationService.Tests.dll"` library:
+For example, you can run it on the included `AuthenticationService.Tests.dll` library:

 ```
 ./MiniTestRunner ~\MiniTestFramework\MiniTest\AuthenticationService.Tests\bin\Debug\net8.0\AuthenticationService.Tests.dll